danbev/learning-v8/README.md

 ### TF_BUILTIN macro
-Is a macro to defining Turbofan (TF) builtins and can be found in builtins/builtins-utils-gen.h
+Is a macro to defining Turbofan (TF) builtins and can be found in `builtins/builtins-utils-gen.h`

-    TF_BUILTIN(BeveStringLength, StringBuiltinsAssembler) {
+    TF_BUILTIN(GetStringLength, StringBuiltinsAssembler) {
       Node* const str = Parameter(Descriptor::kReceiver);
       Return(LoadStringLength(str));
     }